rappasoft/laravel-livewire-tables/docs/filters/available-methods.md

 ```
 ### storeFiltersInSessionDisabled

-Default behaviour - does not store filters in session
+Default behaviour - does not store filters in the session

 ```php
 public function configure(): void